 • Formalized engagement management procedures

-• A proven project management methodology that can accommodate standards such as the Project Management Institute’s Body of Knowledge (PMBOK®), or ISO 10006 guidelines to quality in Project Management
+• An effective project management methodology that can accommodate standards such as the Project Management Institute’s Body of Knowledge (PMBOK®), or ISO 10006 guidelines to quality in Project Management

 • A clear focus on knowledge transfer